Freeport hotel braces for 'worst xmas ever'

 "Over the Christmas period, at the most, we'll be between 30-40 percent occupancy.
 In the fall, we were in the high 80 percents.
 Without airlift, you cannot create a sustainable model.
 You cannot rely on a hurricane every year to fill your hotel afterwards.
 That would be a pretty bad model."

-Mr Alnebeck's comments came as Dionisio D'Aguilar, minister of tourism, revealed that American Airlines and other major carriers vital to providing Grand Bahama with air transport connectivity are demanding more airport upgrades than were necessary to satisfy the US Transportation Safety Administration (TSA) before they will resume flying to the island (see other article on Page 1B).
+Mr Alnebeck's comments came as Dionisio D'Aguilar, minister of tourism, revealed that American Airlines and other major carriers vital to providing Grand Bahama with air transport connectivity are demanding more airport upgrades than were necessary to satisfy the US Transportation Safety Administration (TSA) before they will resume flying to the island.

 While Bahamasair and Sunwing resumed international flights over the weekend, coinciding with the TSA all-clear, and Silver Airways restarted its service from Fort Lauderdale yesterday, Freeport's business model depends heavily on the major US carriers returning.